Judicial review in Canada: Reasonableness

 A review of reasonableness reflects the principle of judicial restraint but at the same time, remains a robust form of judicial review.
 When conducting a review of reasonableness, the court examines an administrative decision for its transparency, intelligibility and justification, and looks at whether the decision falls within a range of acceptable outcomes that are defensible in respect of the facts and the law.
-Reasonableness itself is not a spectrum, but a single standard that is informed by the context of the issue being decided.
-Cases that use a standard of reasonableness are: